Sunshine Skyway Bridge: Replacement bridge

+View of the current bridge (foreground) and the old bridges shortly after the opening of the new span to traffic in 1987.

 Soon after the disaster, the undamaged northbound span was converted back to a two-lane, two-way bridge while the state of Florida considered proposals for a replacement.
 Ideas included the construction of a tunnel (which was deemed impractical due to Florida's high water table) and a simple reconstruction of the broken section of the old bridge, which would not widen the narrow shipping lane.
 Governor Bob Graham's idea to build a "signature" cable-stayed bridge with a span that would be 50% wider than that of the old Skyway Bridge won out over other proposals.
 In addition to a wider shipping lane, the channel would be marked by a 1/4 mi-long series of large concrete barriers, and the support piers would be protected by massive concrete "dolphins".

 Construction began in January 1983 with the pounding of pilings for the foundation, and work on the main piers began the following September.
 The complicated project was delayed several times by bad weather and various difficulties in construction, and the planned opening was pushed back several times.
 Finally, the opening ceremony was set for April 30, 1987.
 However, on April 29 at about 3:30 p.m., the new bridge's protective bumpers were hit head-on by the Deliverance, a 74 ft shrimp boat.
 The bumper sustained minor damage and the bridge was not affected, but the vessel took on water and was towed out of the channel into shallow waters, where it promptly sank.
 The opening ceremonies proceeded as scheduled.